Disney World in April (2027 Guide): Crowds, Weather, Events & Is It Worth It?

 Pros to visiting Disney World in April:

-- Comfortable weather – Highs are typically in the low 80s.
+• Comfortable weather – Highs are typically in the low 80s, with pleasant mornings and evenings.

-- Lower crowds in late April – Spring break crowds have gone home at this point.
+• Lower crowds in late April – Spring break crowds have gone home by this point, and late April is genuinely one of the most enjoyable times of the entire year to visit.

 Cons to visiting Disney World in April:

-- Spring break crowds are still present during the first half of April.
+• Spring break crowds are still present during the first half of April – Early April remains one of the busier stretches of the month even without Easter falling in April.

-- Higher hotel and ticket prices during peak travel windows, particularly early April.
+• Higher hotel and ticket prices during peak travel windows – Particularly in early April.

-Bottom line: Late April is one of the best-kept “sweet spot” times to visit Disney World, and it’s actually one of my favorite times to go!
-Early April is one of the busiest times to go… but it can still be fun with the right planning!
+Bottom line: Late April is one of the best times to visit Disney World, and it’s actually one of my favorite times to go!
+Early April is still busy due to spring break and post-Easter travel, but slightly less intense than 2026 when Easter fell directly in April.
+Plan smart and you can have a fantastic trip any time this month.

 Weather at Disney World in April